-The County reserves the right to enforce security restrictions on system access and use as required by policy, law, or regulation; as directed by County Management; or in response to a potential threat to the security of the system.
+The County reserves the right to enforce security restrictions on system access and use as required by

-4. Auditing
+4.0 Auditing

 There is no expectation of User privacy in the use of the County's Information Systems.
 County Information Systems and their contents are subject to review, audit, discovery, and disclosure, including disclosure pursuant to the Public Records Act (California Government Code Section 6250).